adi-sastry/650_Project/README.md

   region: "us-east-1" # <- or whatever region you are in
 </pre>

-3. **Adjust User information in config.yaml** - in `config.yaml`, adjust the `USER_INFO`, to be your user name, region, and preferred email for SNS notifications.
+3. **Adjust User information in config.yaml** - in `config.yaml`, adjust the `USER_INFO`, to be your user name of the given account (project_reviewer), region, and preferred email for SNS notifications.
 <pre>
 USER_INFO:
   user_name: 'INSERT AWS USER NAME'